manogna9999/aqi_prediction_model_ml/README.md

 - Adding advanced deep learning models for better accuracy.
 - Expanding the dataset to include global air quality data.
-- Creating APIs for real-time integration with mobile and web applications.
+- Creating APIs for real-time integration with mobile applications.